binawork/OnlineOnboarding/README.md

 ** BACKEND: Ustalić z Michałem co trzeba zrobić
 ** NIESTANDARDOWE: Ustalić jakie to zadania i kto ma je zrobić
 * Warunkiem ukończenia zadania jest spełnienie wszystkich warunków

+## Github - Tickets, branch workflow, commit workflow
+* Each ticket (issue) that is in developement should have it own branch in repo
+* Branch should be named <issue numbar> <issue name>
+* In this way all developers will know why given changes in code were made (you will have biz req described in ticket)
+* If you are commiting to branch created this way you dont have to tag ticket in the commit message.
+In other cases always tag issue in commit message for project transparency oand organisation.

 # Paswswords